secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 | Three Years but less than Four Years | 75%                |
 | Four or More Years                   | 100%               |

-*Employee* contributions are the assets of those team members and are not applicable to this vesting schedule.
+*Team Member* contributions are the assets of those team members and are not applicable to this vesting schedule.

 **Vesting example**

 To help you understand the math, here is a hypothetical vesting chart showing how much the employeed would get if they left the company.

-In this example the employee's salary is $50,000 USD and they max out their match every year.
+In this example the team member's salary is $50,000 USD and they max out their match every year.
 50,000 * 6% = 3000.
 3000 * 50% = 1500 match.

 Year 1: Put in 3K, GitLab matches 1500.
 Leave the company get 3K (none vested) Year 2: Put in 3K, GitLab matches 1500.
 Leave the company get 6K own money + $750 USD vested contribution.
 (3K * 0.25)
 Year 3: Put in 3K, GitLab matches 1500.
 Leave the company get 9K own money + $2250 USD vested contribution.
 (4500 * 0.50)
 Year 4: Put in 3K, GitLab matches 1500.
 Leave the company get 12K own money + $4500 USD vested contribution.
 (6000 * 0.75)
 Year 5: Put in 3K, GitLab matches 1500.
 Leave the company get 15K own money + $7500 USD (fully vested)

+The above example assumed no earnings on the contributions to the team member's 401(k).
+If the team member has any gains on their own contributions, this would be considered their own money and can be withdrawn when leaving the company.
+If the team member has any gains on the employer contribution, this would be subject to the vesting schedule.
+For example, if my employer contribution earns $50 and I leave after year two, I would be 50% vested and be able to leave with $25 of the gains from the employer contribution.

 **Administration of the 401(k) Match:**
 * The employer will use the calculation on each check date effective as of January 1, 2019.
 * The team member must have a contribution for a check date to be eligible for the employer match.